GraemeLo/atl-hub/README.md

 👉 **User Onboarding**: Seamless registration and setup process.

-👉 **Home Screen - Ride Locations on Map**: Real-time location tracking with markers on a map.
+👉 **Home Screen - Map**: Real-time location tracking with markers on a map.

 👉 **Recent Rides**: View a list of recent rides at a glance.